-Getting married allows for a special enrollment period
+Getting married allows for a special enrollment period.

+As one of your newlywed “firsts,” you’ll want to evaluate your coverage options so that you find a health plan that works for you and your spouse.
 You can usually only enroll in a new health plan during the open enrollment period, which typically happens during the fall and winter months.
-However, getting married is a qualifying life event that offers you a special enrollment period.
-This means you can change your health plan 30-60 days after you tie the knot.
-There should be no gap in your coverage but double check timing with your health insurer so you don’t get caught without insurance during the transition period.
-You’ll need to have a copy of your marriage license handy to qualify.
+However, marriage is a qualifying life event which allows for a special enrollment period.
+This means you’re able to make changes to your health plan 60 days after tying the knot.
+If you’re planning on switching to a new health plan, be sure to have your marriage license handy and double check timing with your health insurer(s) so you don’t get caught without coverage during the transition period.

 - Number of family doctor visits per year